ukwa/ukwa-services/ingest/dc/README.md

 ------------------------

-TODO We also need to revisit the full-domain seeding protocol
+TODO We also need to revisit the full-domain seeding protocol TODO Add part of setting up the full surts

 Feed in all known hosts.
 Pre-filter to avoid lots of empty queues in H3?
 Run through web render separately?

+TO ADD

+- update crawl name
+- constraints